Haris-09/Python-Summer-Party-Challenge/README.md

 ### Day 13 of Python Summer Party
 #### New Milkshake Flavor Selection for Launch
 You are a Product Analyst working with the Shake Shack R&D team to evaluate customer ratings for experimental milkshake flavors.
 Your team has collected ratings data from a small sampling test.
 Your task is to systematically analyze and clean the ratings data to identify top-performing flavors.

+### Day 14 of Python Summer Party
+#### Loyalty Program's Impact on Transaction Patterns
+You are a Business Analyst on the Starbucks Rewards team investigating customer transaction behavior.
+Your team wants to understand how loyalty program membership influences purchasing patterns.
+The goal is to compare transaction metrics between loyalty members and non-members.